 If you want a whip vaporizer, you want a desktop vaporizer.
-Some vaporizers, the Volcano and Extreme Q as a couple of examples, offer whip delivery and balloon delivery, allowing vapers to choose what's right for them.
+Some vaporizers, the Volcano and Extreme Q as a couple of examples, offer whip delivery and balloon delivery, allowing vapers to choose what's right for them in the vape shop.

 With little exception, desktop style vaporizers are the kings of vapor production.
 There are, of course, some portables that come close in the eyes of some, but when it comes to producing insane volumes of potent vapor, the best option is widely considered to be a desktop unit.
 This is especially true for dry herb vaporizers, but when it comes to concentrate vaporizers such as those that work with oils and the like, it is commonplace to see compact portables producing powerful hits of vapor.

-If you're looking for the best vaporizer for dry herb, then there's a good chance that what you're after is a desktop vaporizer.
+If you're looking for the best vaporizer for dry herb ground up with a herb grinder, then there's a good chance that what you're after is a desktop vaporizer.
 If it's oil or some other form of concentrate that you're looking to vaporize, then a portable vaporizer may very well be an excellent option for you as many of today's top of the line portable vaporizers work exceptionally well with concentrates.